MerginMaps/docs/src/migrate/qfield/index.md

 * Organisation teams in QFieldCloud do not have any equivalent concept in <MainPlatformName />.
 * There is no concept of secrets in <MainPlatformName />.
 For `pg_service` configuration, you need to transfer it manually as described [here](../../gis/supported_formats/index.md)
 * There is no concept of managing ongoing jobs or triggers in <MainPlatformName /> accessible for users.
 Users are presented result when jobs are finished (e.g. map rendering)
-* Use <GitHubRepo id="MerginMaps/db-sync" desc="db-sync" /> to map your <MainPlatformName /> to PostGIS database schema. <MainPlatformName /> doesn't have user accesible database.
+* Use <GitHubRepo id="MerginMaps/db-sync" desc="db-sync" /> to map your <MainPlatformName /> to PostGIS database schema. <MainPlatformName /> doesn't have user accessible database.
 * QField is built around modes.
 There is not such concept in <MainPlatformName />
 * Both platforms support almost the same set of supported formats via QGIS data providers and GDAL.
 Read all formats supported by <MainPlatformName /> [here](../../gis/supported_formats/index.md)
 * You can use preview panel in <MobileAppName />,see [how to setup it](../../tutorials/further-project-customisation/index.md) how to use it